Remove Mud Stains - Mud Stain Removal

-Mud stains can be difficult to remove if not treated quickly because mud is actually made of lots of different proteins, dirt, clay, grease and other organic materials.
+Mud stain removal can be difficult if the stains and splatters are not treated quickly because mud is actually made of lots of different proteins, dirt, clay, grease and other organic materials.

 In addition, while it is normally best to deal with a stain as quickly as possible this is sometimes not true with mud.